'Seeing' in astronomy can make or break your observing session. Here's what it is and how to predict it

 How to predict good seeing

-Predicting good or bad seeing is not an exact science, rather like predicting the weather generally.
+Predicting good or bad seeing for astronomy is not an exact science, rather like predicting the weather.

-Keeping an eye on the present weather conditions, those that have recently occurred and then obtaining the most accurate weather predictions that you can find helps enormously in determining what the likely seeing conditions will be in the near future.
+Keeping an eye on weather conditions, including those that have recently occurred and then obtaining the most accurate weather predictions you can find helps determine likely seeing conditions in the near future.

 For example, Meteoblue is an excellent weather forecasting site with localised seeing predictions for subscribers and subscription is free.